What causes white bumps in mouth? Explore on the reasons for small bumps in mouth, sore throat, and canker sores in adults, baby and how to get rid.

 You may develop a bump in your mouth after being burned after drinking or eating food that was too hot or even very cold drinks.
 Bumps in the mouth may also be resulted from irritation caused by eating overly spicy, salty or sour foods.

 Make sure the temperature of your food or drink is right before taking it.
 Avoid certain irritating foods.
-The white bumps in mouth from burns will usually go away on their own.
+Bumps in mouth from burns will usually go away on their own.
 Or you may have to use some pain relievers.

 These are ulcer like bumps that appear at the base of your gums, tongue, roof of the mouth and in the inner surface of the cheeks and lips.
 The exact cause for these sores is not known, but they are believed to be triggered by food allergies, hormonal changes, menstrual periods, poor diet and stress or even traumas in the mouth.